PavanRangani/docs/docs/prd/tasks/task-instance.md

     - Default it is a disabled field.
 It is enabled once the Task Source is selected.
     - Default current date is prefilled.
 Doesn't allows to enter a future date otherwise system shows erroe message.
 - Dates
   - Start Date
     - Date input field.
 Default current date is prefiled.
     - Allows to enter a past or future date.
     - For `Trade log` task, default start date will be set to `today + 30`.
 For ex.
 If the current date is `29th Mar 2022`, start date will be set to the `28th Apr 2022`.
   - Due Date
     - Date input field.
     - Doesn't allows to enter past date otherwise system shows error message.
 - RACI
     - `RACI Roles` and `+` button both are disabled field until the `Family` is selected.
 On hover, shows tooltip message.
     - For `Trade log` tasks, Responsible roles will be pre filled with the `Investment Associte` of the selected family and allows to change it.
     - `+` button is disable once the user adds one record in the `Accountable` role
     - In each role, a certain definition message appears to identify the purpose of the role.
+    - For `Multi-Step` task, Responsible roles are added in the `Sub-Tasks` section.
+So it isn't available in the RACI roles section.
     - Shows proper message when no roles available.
     - Same user can be added in the different roles but same user can not be added in same role.
 In this case, it will show error.
     - `Roles` dropdown is divided into two groups: `Client Team` & `Other Team`